Scarry History, Family Crest & Coats of Arms

 Early Origins of the Scarry family

-Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, where they held a family seat as one of the Chiefs of the Sodham or Sodhan, a large territory in the barony of Tiaquin, divided into six territories, each of which was ruled by a chief, the overlord being O'Mainnin whose chief residence was the Castle of Clogher.
-Irish history was greatly influenced by the Norman invasion of 1172, and thereafter, the surnames of Irish Gaelic clanns and septs and many of the Norman families became almost indistinguishable.
+The surname Scarry was first found in Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, where they held a family seat as one of the Chiefs of the Sodham or Sodhan, a large territory in the barony of Tiaquin, divided into six territories, each of which was ruled by a chief, the overlord being O'Mainnin whose chief residence was the Castle of Clogher.

 Early History of the Scarry family

-Another 212 words (15 lines of text) are included under the topic Early Scarry History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Scarry research.
+Another 78 words (6 lines of text) are included under the topic Early Scarry History in all our PDF Extended History products and printed products wherever possible.

 Scarry Spelling Variations